Maurice Ashley: Commentator

 Ashley has worked, and currently is working, as a chess commentator covering many events, including those of the Grand Chess Tour.
 He was one of the commentators of the two matches between world champion Garry Kasparov and IBM's Deep Blue that took place in 1996 and 1997.
 He provided commentary for the Kasparov vs. Anand World Championship match in 1995.
 In 2003, Ashley hosted ESPN's broadcast of Kasparov's match against X3D Fritz.
 He has also served as a commentator for the 2013–19 Sinquefield Cups, several US Chess Championships, and many other chess events.

 Personal life

 In 1993, Ashley married Michele Ashley-Johnson.
-Their daughter Nia was born the following year.
-Their son Jayden was born in 2002.
+Their daughter Nia was born the following year, and their son Jayden in 2002.
 The couple divorced in 2014.

 Maurice's sister is former world boxing champion Alicia Ashley, and his brother is former world kickboxing champion Devon Ashley.